JamesDLD/terraform/Best-Practice/BestPractice-1/README.md

 In here we will demonstrate that remote backend encourage collaboration.

 Let's remove the following bracket : backend "azurerm" {}.
-The top part of our [main-jdld.tf](main-jdld.tf) script will look like the following :
+The top part of our [main.tf](main.tf) script will look like the following :
 ```hcl
 terraform {
 }